 But with software as a service, the provider is responsible for maintaining the hardware and software.
 This means you no longer have to pay to purchase, install, and maintain software.

-Along with cost savings, SaaS is ideal for marketing agencies and media companies because of its ability to grow as a business grows.
+Along with cost savings, a SaaS software platform is ideal for marketing agencies, MSPs, and media companies because of its ability to grow as a business grows.
 It’s scalable and flexible.

 For example, companies no longer have to pay for features they don’t want.
-With SaaS, they can easily customize software packages to fit budgets, and then add on features as they grow and need them.
+With a SaaS tool, they can easily customize software packages to fit budgets, and then add on features as they grow and need them.

 But perhaps the biggest advantage is access to enterprise software.

 Traditional software is usually designed for the big guys that require sophisticated applications.
-But by eliminating the need to install and run software on computers, SaaS allows companies to subscribe to enterprise-level software such as sales CRMs and marketing platforms.
+But by eliminating the need to install and run software on computers, SaaS platforms allow companies to subscribe to enterprise-level software such as sales CRMs and marketing software platforms.

-For this reason, SaaS is the fast and easy way for companies to gain access to enterprise-level software without the cost.
+For this reason, investing in a SaaS tool is the fast and easy way for companies to gain access to enterprise-level software without the cost.

-Business today happens in the cloud, and software as a service is expected to grow 17 percent in 2020.
+Business today happens in the cloud, and software as a service is expected to keep growing.

-Companies are investing in cloud solutions, and now is the time to make the transition from traditional software to SaaS.
+Companies are investing in cloud solutions, and now is the time to make the transition from traditional software to SaaS software.

-SaaS is the new normal, and today’s growing companies stay competitive with SaaS CRMs and marketing platforms.
+Software as a service platforms are the new normal, and today’s growing companies stay competitive with SaaS CRMs and marketing software platforms.
 As you think about your sales and software needs, ask yourself the following questions:

 - How does sales and marketing function within your business?